Thrivability Solutions Network

 The complementary technologies of the ALS and the AEON Greenhouse could easily be integrated into the SPACE House to back each other up as redundant Life Support systems.

 Mission: Desired Future History

-The purpose of the Thrivability Solutions Network is to create and perfect a single solution which fulfills all seventeen of the United Nations’ Global Goals for Sustainable Development for one family, the basic unit of any society.
+The purpose of the Thrivability Solutions Network is to create and perfect a single, scalable solution which fulfills all seventeen of the United Nations’ Global Goals for Sustainable Development for one family, the basic unit of any society.
 Then we can fully automate its mass production so that every family can have it for as Free as possible, globally: